alexZielonko/sat-scan/report/final-report.md

 I love the capabilities and flexibility provided by Prometheus and Grafana, and both are worth eventually employing as the Sat Scan system grows.
 However, given the existing complexity of the project's cloud infrastructure, I want to use a monitoring and observability solution that does not require additional infrastructure overhead.
 Specifically, it's reasonable to avoid independently hosting a separate Prometheus EC2 instance for this project in the short term.

 I initially opted to utilize [Grafana Cloud](https://grafana.com/products/cloud/) to implement production monitoring.
-I successfully configured the Grafana Cloud integration via Terraform, and starting creating a monitoring dashboard.
+I successfully configured the Grafana Cloud integration via Terraform, and started creating a monitoring dashboard.
 While I initially appreciated the ability to integrate with Grafana Cloud via the project's Terraform configuration, I felt like I was duplicating functionality already provided by Amazon CloudWatch.

 With this in mind, I dropped the Grafana Cloud integration and quickly built out a CloudWatch dashboard.
 After monitoring the production application using this setup for several days, I am happy with the decision and look forward to improving the systems observability, monitoring, and alerting setup.